nomicness/a-whole-new-world/laws.md

 ##Mutable Rules

-**201.** Players may submit one proposal per player every twenty-four (24) hours, in any player order.
+**201.** Each player may submit one proposal every twenty-four (24) hours, in any player order.
 Each proposal will remain for the 24 hour period to be voted on and discussed.
 At the end of the 24 hour period, the rule is either adopted, or rejected.

 **202.** One turn consists of two parts in this order: (1) proposing one rule-change and having it voted on, and (2) throwing one die once and adding the number of points on its face to one's score.